Skip to Content

 So if you’re a self-proclaimed dog person but looking to broaden your horizons, this will be your perfect transition to being a cat owner too.

-Maine Coons are friendly, loveable, and very vocal.
+Maine Coons are characteristically friendly, loveable, and very vocal.
 Their sizable bodies and heavy, double-layer long hair kept them well-protected against the brutal cold in Maine, which is the state they originated from.

 maine-coon cat in window sill